davidmmanning617/davidmmanning617.github.io/helpme.md

 ```

 Step 3:
 Can't seem to figureout how to incorporate the flag logic into the js I have.
+I tried a few different things, but nothing seemed to work.
 ```
 let d = new Date();
 document.body.innerHTML = "<h1>Today's date is " + d + "</h1>"